Lydster/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+Client side routing reroutes on the client side, so the page itself doesn't reload, only specific components.
+On client side routing there aren't very good ways to optimize for SEO, because most SEO tracking happens on the server side.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+POST, GET, PUT, DELETE.
+Create, read, update, delete

 - [ ] Mention three tools we can use to make AJAX requests.

+AXIOS, Fetch, request

 ## Project Set Up